Is Central America Safe to Visit?

 One of the many colorful local chicken buses in Guatemala, Central America

-Buses are the main form of transportation you’ll use to get around Central America.
+Buses are the main form of transportation that you’ll use to get around Central America.
 In fact, it’s about the only way to get around Central America as there are no train lines and regional flights are expensive.
 You’re going to take buses most of your trip.

+There are several different kinds of buses in the region.
 The most comfortable are the international buses that run between the larger cities and tend to have their own bus terminals.
 They have set, reliable schedules and are best for long distances.
 They make traveling easy and even take care of the hassles at border crossings.
 The companies you use might vary by country, but a few of the larger services include:

 While most of these bus services have websites, they’re often extremely buggy and difficult to use.
 To compare routes and prices, you can research your journey on Rome2Rio.com before either booking on the bus company’s website or simply showing up at the terminal to purchase your ticket.